 Having a strong school website is more crucial at this moment than ever.
 An engaging user experience, a conversion-focused design, and inspiring content all come together to make your school’s marketing more effective and your website more attractive to prospective families.
 Connections to the real world such as certifications from third parties like Capterra and Google Review as well as testimonies from families reinforce your school’s good reputation and establish trust with prospective families.

 Your school’s website is where you tell your school’s story through images, videos, and interactive elements.
 You want to make this experience as exciting for visitors as it would be if they were actually visiting your campus, and one way of doing that is through offering a virtual tour of your campus in place of onsite visits.
 This could be a video or a series of high-quality photos at the direction of a videographer.
 Better yet, lean on the talents of an experienced staff member or parent volunteer.
-You can already see some excellent examples of schools benefiting from virtual tours.

 Don’t forget to emphasize care when following up with inquiring and applying families, letting them know that you are available to answer their questions, and that your school is open and operating remotely for the duration of the COVID-19 crisis.